 The X-Men franchise has seen its ups and downs (mostly downs), but that didn’t stop loyal fans from lining up to watch, revel in, and criticize the new movies whenever they would come out.
 One of the eagerly awaited movies that were shelved was Gambit.
+This famous comic book character has been a favorite among the audience, especially those who like to gamble – both online using the Quinnbet Coupon Code or in land-based casinos.
+Still, the movie was put on hold.
 Why was that and will there be one in the future?

 The Original Plan

 Gambit was announced in 2014 and was supposed to star Channing Tatum and be directed by Rupert Wyatt.
 Everyone on board was very excited and Fox had the opportunity to create a good X-Men movie.
 However, like many other projects, this one got delayed time and time again.
 Finally, when the movie seemed to be mere ten weeks away, it happened: Fantastic Four did poorly and the budget was slashed.
 This left the cast, the director, and the producers without a movie for a while.